-The 86th Annual Academy Awards are taking place on Sunday, March 2, 2013 at the Dolby Theatre in Hollywood, the permanent home of the ceremonies since 2002.
-Hosted for the second time by Ellen DeGeneres, the ceremony is being broadcast to a global audience that spans 200 countries.
+The 87th Annual Academy Awards are taking place on Sunday, Feb.
+22, 2015 at the Dolby Theatre in Hollywood, the permanent home of the ceremonies since 2002.
+Hosted for the first time by Neil Patrick Harris, the ceremony is being broadcast to a global audience that spans more than 200 countries.
 The Oscars recognize the previous year’s greatest cinematic achievements, as determined by some of the world’s most accomplished motion picture artists and professionals.
 Awards are presented by the Academy of Motion Picture Arts and Sciences (AMPAS) for outstanding individual or collective efforts in up to 25 categories.
-The first Academy Awards ceremony was held at the Hollywood Roosevelt Hotel in 1929, and since then the Oscars have has taken place at some of LA’s most famous and historic hotels and theaters.
+The first Academy Awards ceremony was held at the Hollywood Roosevelt Hotel in 1929, and since then the Oscars have has taken place at some of L.A.’s most famous and historic hotels and theaters.

 The first Academy Awards honored the best films of 1927 and 1928 and were presented at a private dinner on May 16, 1929 at the Hollywood Roosevelt Hotel.
 Named for President Theodore Roosevelt, the hotel opened in 1927 and was financed by a group that included Douglas Fairbanks, Mary Pickford and Sid Grauman.
 The ceremony was held in the hotel’s Blossom Ballroom, where 270 guests each paid $5 per ticket to attend the dinner and watch the presentation.
 Winners were announced three months before the ceremony, which was not broadcast on radio or television.
 The event was hosted by Academy president Douglas Fairbanks, who presented all of the golden statuettes in 15 minutes.